 I am based in Kent - but willing to travel all over the U.K.

 My fees are in line with the Society of Authors' recommendations, although discounts are available on request.

-I have written four books so far, three of them about a magic baby penguin named Fluffy.
+I have written five books so far, four of them about a magic baby penguin named Fluffy.
 These books all carry a helpful lesson for children, such as being there for their friends when they need them.
-I have another Fluffy book due soon as well as the first in my superhero series, entitled 'Ultra-Girl'.
-Female main characters are so important, especially as superheroes!
+I have a new book due out soon; the first in my superhero series, entitled 'Ultra-Girl'.
+I feel that female main characters are so important, especially as superheroes!